 - Private dining: 25 upstairs, 80 downstairs

-- Provides: Halal options, Children's portions, Children's high chairs, Wheelchair access, Live music, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Live music, Free wi-fi

 - Capacity: 70–100